-Performance Shares.
-The remaining component of each Named Executive's 2016 annual long-term incentive compensation was performance shares payable in Common Stock under the 2010 Plan.
-Performance share value comprised 40% of each Named Executive's 2016 long-term incentive g compensation (target performance share value is stock price at grant multiplied by the shares earned if the objectives are achieved).
+2017-2019 Performance Share Awards.
+The remaining component of each Named Executive's 2017 annual long-term incentive compensation was performance shares payable in Common Stock under the 2010 Plan.
+Performance share value comprised 60% of each Named Executive's 2017 long-term incentive compensation (target performance share value is stock price at grant multiplied by the shares earned if the objectives are achieved).
 The purpose of the performance share awards is to reward achievement of the three-year financial plan, which the Company believes will also support shareholder value achievement.
 Under each Named Executive's performance shares award, a number of performance shares will vest upon completion of a three-year performance period from the date of the grant (subject to the Named Executive's continued employment through the vesting date), based on the achievement of certain corporate performance objectives.

-For purposes of the performance share awards granted in 2016, which will be eligible to vest based on corporate performance during the three year performance period ending December 31, 2018 (the "2016-2018 PSU Awards"), the Compensation Committee set three-year performance share objectives, based on cumulative three-year adjusted pre-tax earnings, cumulative three-year adjusted earnings per share, and three-year average return on capital objectives.
-Under each Named Executive's performance share award, the performance shares are eligible to vest (and be settled in shares of Common Stock) upon completion of a three-year vesting period from the date of the grant (subject to the Named Executive's continued employment through the vesting date), based on the level of adjusted pre-tax earnings, adjusted earnings per share and adjusted return on invested capital actually attained in aggregate over the 2016 to 2018 calendar years.
+For purposes of the performance share awards granted in 2017, which will be eligible to vest based on corporate performance during the three-year performance period ending December 31, 2019 (the "2017-2019 PSU Awards"), the Compensation Committee set three-year performance share objectives, based on cumulative three-year adjusted pre-tax earnings and three-year average return on capital objectives.
+Under each Named Executive's performance share award, the performance period (subject to the Named Executive's continued employment through the last day of the performance period), based on the level of adjusted pre-tax earnings and adjusted return on invested capital actually attained in aggregate over the 2017 to 2019 calendar years.
 Until the vesting date, the shares underlying the performance shares are not issued and outstanding.
 Accordingly, the Named Executive is not entitled to vote or receive dividends on the shares underlying his performance shares unless and until those performance shares vest.

 The Compensation Committee's philosophy for setting performance share targets is to set maximum targets that will be difficult for the Named Executives to achieve on a consistent basis.
-For the 2016-2018 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated equally between each of the three metrics in determining the actual awarded performance shares payable in Common Stock.
-Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 150% (for maximum performance), with performance in between such levels determined by linear interpolation.
+For the 2017-2019 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the two corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares are allocated 60% to the cumulative three-year adjusted pre-tax earnings objective and 40% to the three-year average return on invested capital objective in determining the actual awarded performance shares payable in Common Stock.
+Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
 If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).

-The corporate objectives for the 2016-2018 PSU Awards for each Named Executive were based on the Company-wide performance, with no individual component or subsidiary-level objectives, in order to encourage teamwork and a collective focus on the creation of long-term value for the Company's shareholders.
+The corporate objectives for the 2017-2019 PSU Awards for each Named Executive were based on the Company-wide performance, with no individual component or subsidiary-level objectives, in order to encourage teamwork and a collective focus on the creation of long-term value for the Company's shareholders.
 In determining the degree to which the corporate objectives have been attained, the Company's performance will be automatically adjusted for unusual or non-recurring items.